beginner skills for resume

 How can I write a resume without experience?

 To write a resume without experience, highlight your education, transferable skills, relevant projects, volunteer work, and extracurricular activities.
-Use a clean format, include a skills section, and tailor it to the job.
+Use a clean format, include a beginner skills for resume section, and tailor it to the job.
 Pair it with a strong cover letter to showcase enthusiasm and suitability.

 What are the top skills employers look for in new graduates?